giellalt/giellalt.github.io/infra/GettingStartedUsingHomebrew.md

 Then:

-1. `brew install autoconf automake gawk git-lfs icu4c pkg-config python3 saxon subversion`
+1. `brew install autoconf automake gawk git-lfs icu4c pkg-config python3 saxon subversion pyyaml openssl@3`
 1. NB!
-Note the output from icu4c and gawk installations.
-Do follow the instructions on how to add them to the path in your shell environment.
+Note the **output** from icu4c and gawk installations.
+Do **follow** the instructions on how to add them to the path in your shell environment.
 1. Restart Terminal (Cmd+Q)
-1. `python3 -m pip install PyYAML`

-For those working with `git`:

-- `brew install openssl@3`

 And to ensure that accented letters are properly handled by git on macOS, run the following (may require a relatively new `git` version, tested with `2.40.0`):